Piping Calculators

 - Interpolation between stress values in table. - Help Provided? - Help dialogs are accessed by button clicks on main sheets.
 Comments are placed in many cells and they display when the cursor is passed over red dots.
 There are files explaining macro development and editing of data.
 Email and phone correspondence with me is encouraged.

 - Are both SI units and English units included? - Yes.
-Most of the spreadsheets do include SI (Metric) units as well as English (Imperial) (included in pipe dimensions, material stress, Young’s Modulus, allowable pressure.)
+Most of the spreadsheets do include SI (Metric) units as well as U.S. Customary (Imperial) (included in pipe dimensions, material stress, Young’s Modulus, allowable pressure.)
 Temperature conversion choice between °F and °C is provided.

 - DIN Standards/Codes Match with ASME and Other Standards/Codes?
 Do a keyword internet search such as "asme vs din standards".
 Also, be aware of specific local requirements.